mbabaian/yara/README.md

 In the meantime, I encourage you to adapt and use YARA to meet the needs of your library patrons.

-You can chat with YARA by searching for Young Adult Reader Advisory on Facebook Messenger.
+You can chat with YARA by searching for Young Adult Reader Advisory on Facebook Messenger. **Please keep in mind that YARA is stored on a free site and may take a minute to respond.
+Say 'hi' or 'hello', wait fifteen seconds then try again.**
+Type 'help' for more specific instructions on how to use YARA.

 ### Purpose
 I created YARA as a unique way to promote the school library program and increase circulation statistics.